sudoDeVinci/Cloud-Imager-VLSP/README.md

 4. OTG capability.

 Microcontrollers are programmed using Arduino Studio.
-I mostly use VScode for programming.
+We mostly use VScode for programming.

-* Earlier within the project I used either McroPython and Python for all components.
-I languages switched due to speed, memory and compatibility concerns.
+* Earlier within the project we used either MicroPython and Python for all components.
+We languages switched due to speed, memory and compatibility concerns.

 The [Flask server](src/Server/server.py) and [analysis tools](src/Server/analysis/) are written in python for ease of use.